-- Chapter 6, "Advanced Topics", discusses important concepts that were not covered in earlier chapters.
-These include asynchronous event handling and processing of multiple, simultaneous connect requests. - Appendix A, "State Transitions", defines the allowable state transitions associated with the Transport Interface. - Appendix B, "Guidelines for Protocol Independence", establishes necessary guidelines for developing software that may run without change over any transport protocol developed for the Transport Interface. - Appendix C, "Examples", presents the full listing of each programming example used throughout the guide. - The Glossary defines Transport Interface terms and acronyms used in this guide.
+- Appendix A, State Transitions, defines the allowable state transitions associated with the Transport Interface. - Appendix B, Guidelines for Protocol Independence, establishes necessary guidelines for developing software that may run without change over any transport protocol developed for the Transport Interface.

+- Appendix C, Examples, presents the full listing of each programming example used throughout the chapter. - The Glossary defines Transport Interface terms and acronyms used in this chapter.

-This guide describes the more important and common facilities of the Transport Interface, and is not meant to be exhaustive.
+This chapter describes the more important and common facilities of the Transport Interface, and is not meant to be exhaustive.
 Section 3N of the Programmer's Reference Manual contains a complete description of each Transport Interface routine.

-Chapter 2: Overview of the Transport Interface
+Overview of the Transport Interface